 Second stage: to the summit

-After some time we reached a resting platform where we encountered the group of soldiers who were eagerly eating their meal of steaming hot instant noodles.
+After some time we reached a resting platform where we encountered the group of soldiers we had seen that morning.
+They were eagerly devouring their meal of steaming hot instant noodles.
 We also set down for a while to rest our feet and legs, which at this point started to feel a little bit weary.

 Then the final push for the summit, which never really seemed to come into view, making it difficult to estimate how much longer we would have to climb before we’d reach it.
 But finally it was there.
 We had reached the summit at 12:35, well before the 14:00h time limit for starting the descent back down.